Top 10 Things Every NASCAR Fan Knows

 While NASCAR’s history has certainly had some moments it would like to move past, fans are in agreement that the sport has steadily been moving towards a better place.
-Like most sports, NASCAR has attempted in recent years to leave behind it's racist and sexist roots, in order to serve as a platform for greats like female Danica Patrick and African American Bubba Wallace to take center stage and flourish in their careers.
+Like most sports, NASCAR has attempted in recent years to leave behind its racist and sexist roots, in order to serve as a platform for women drivers like Danica Patrick and Hailie Deegan, or minorities like Mexican-American driver Daniel Suárez and African-American driver Bubba Wallace to take center stage and flourish in their careers.

 Fans know that there is still progress to be made, but are quick to acknowledge that the sport has come a long way and should be respected as an inclusive and friendly environment more now than ever before.

-200 Career Cup wins and career earnings amassing over $9 million are just a few of the legendary hallmarks of Richard Petty’s career.
+200 Career Cup wins, and career earnings amassing over $9 million, are just a few of the legendary hallmarks of Richard Petty’s career.
 A true champion of the sport, Petty is considered by most fans of the sport to be the greatest driver to ever race.
-Richard Petty has arguably become ubiquitous with NASCAR itself, with his Southern sensibilities and legendary cowboy hats.
+Richard Petty has arguably become heavily identified with NASCAR itself, with his Southern sensibilities and legendary cowboy hats.
 The hype is real for this guy, and fans are pretty much in agreement with this across the board.

 Never in NASCAR’s history has there been a racing family more iconic and legendary than the Earnhardts.
-Father Dale and son Dale Jr. may not be the sports most dominant drivers, there is little contention among fans that they are the most adored.
+Father Dale and son Dale Jr. may not be the sport’s most dominant drivers, but among fans they are some of the most adored.
 While Dale is no longer with us, the two embody some of the most crucial tenets that NASCAR stands for: family, sportsmanship, and charm.
-It can also be said that Dale Jr. represents a timeless era of the sport, both through his father’s career as well as his current career.
+It can also be said that Dale Jr. represents a timeless era of the sport, both through his father’s career as well as his current career as a broadcaster, media personality, and race team owner.
 Whatever the case, fans know that this racing family is the stuff of legends.

-Although sitting last on this list, NASCAR fans choose to debate this topic less so than others not because it is unimportant, but because, to them, the debate is settled.
-NASCAR drivers, like athletes of any sports, are indeed athletes.
-To fans, and to many, this is not opinion, but mere assertion of fact.
+Although sitting last on this list, NASCAR fans choose to debate this topic less so than others, not because it is unimportant but because, to them, the debate is settled.
+NASCAR drivers, like athletes of any sport, are indeed athletes.
+To fans, and to many, this is not opinion but mere assertion of fact.
 When others say that they feel NASCAR drivers are not athletes, NASCAR fans and drivers alike kindly point them in the direction of a few crucial facts.